 ministry.
 These young men need mentors.
 Are you willing to give a lot of

 your time to properly and fully train a young minister.

 Barnabas we need you.
-If you are interested in mentoring a young minister for a period of time please call or write me.
+If you are interested in mentoring a young minister for a period of time please write me.